dario-vega/oug/demo-lab-nosql/setup-environment/setup-environment.md

 In this lab you will:
 * Create a compartment
-* Create API Key and Authorization tokens
+* Create API Key
 * Learn about Credentials, and Policies
+* Set up Cloud Shell

 ### Prerequisites